owaspsamm/process-yaml-content/README.md

 # SAMM Container Action Template

-This action is not for building owaspsamm Web page.
+This action is not for building Owasp Samm Web page.

 Not intended for general use!